ServiceStack/docs/docs/redis/getting-started.md

 }
 ```

 By using `ICacheClient`, you can make your application agnostic of the underlying cache implementation, which promotes loose coupling and makes your application easier to test and maintain.
-You can learn more about the `ICacheClient` interface and its usage in the [ServiceStack documentation](https://docs.servicestack.net/caching).
+You can learn more about the `ICacheClient` interface and its usage in the [Caching providers documentation](/caching).

 ## Using the RedisClient Directly